tranquanghuy0801/hand3d/README.md

 ![Classified Poses with Landmarks](https://user-images.githubusercontent.com/13696749/36244906-4a824134-124e-11e8-86cb-0b8494bba1b9.png)

 ## Instructions to run the code
 For the detailed instructions on how to run Hand3d network on its own, please go through their [ReadMe](https://github.com/lmb-freiburg/hand3d) page.
-To run Hand Gesture Classification, you will have to download the weights file.
+To run Hand Gesture Pose Classification, you will have to download the weights file.
 Download links are present in Hand3d ReadMe page.

-You can run Hand Gesture Classification Network using three methodologies.
+You can run Hand Gesture Pose Classification Network using three methodologies.

 To run using geometry formed(details explained later) by fingers, run the below instruction.